scaleoutsystems/fedn-ultralytics-tutorial/README.md

 For further details on how to prepare your dataset, you can visit <https://docs.ultralytics.com/datasets/>.

+For getting started quickly with a sample dataset, you can navigate into the `examples` repository to download and partition a sample dataset.

 ## Step 5: Setting up configurations

 ### Number of classes